instana/iOSAgent/README.md

 > Other than custom event events, there is no way for the end user to send events, even so some configuration options are exposed.

-`bufferSize` represents the size of the ring buffer in which events are stored.
+`beaconReporterQueueSize` represents the size of the ring buffer in which events are stored.
 Events can be overwritten if too many are triggered before a buffer flush.
 If you expect a large volume of events you can increase the buffer size.

 `suspendReporting` allows developers to decide in which cases to suspend the sending of events to the Instana backend.
-The options are: `never`, `lowBattery`, `cellularConnection`, `lowBatteryAndCellularConnection`.
+The options are: `never`, `lowBattery`, `cellularConnection`.

 ### Custom Events
 If you wish to mark a specific event in your application, you can use a custom event to send it to Instana.